Why Do I “Need” To GET TREATED?

 “Phase” specific physical therapies and modalities can help a patient through this period by supporting natural repair processes.
 Treatment protocols & programs in this phase seek to enhance recovery efficiency and effectiveness.
 Also, improvement of localized blood flow in serves to more efficiently & effectively bring those therapeutic elements, oxygen and nutrients to the injured area while at the same time clearing away metabolic debris and waste products.
 Appropriate treatment during this initial critical phase has been shown to reduce pain, reduce swelling, muscle spasms and limit excess scar tissue.

-The Regenerate/ Repair/ Realign Phase typically will last around 6 weeks.
+The Regenerate/ Repair/ Realign Phase could last up to a few weeks.
 During this time and optimally in conjunction with a well conceived treatment regimen, your body attempts to construct new tissue within the injured area and repair nerve connections to damaged tissue.
 To much of a good thing is still too much and although creating biological adhesion is part of the normal healing process, excess scar tissue can – if left untreated - begin to form.
 So as a person can come under care in the Regeneration Phase, physical manipulation of tissue in conjunction with a medically supervised treatment plan has been shown to:

 Accelerate repair and strengthening of damaged tissue